minhnguyen3001/GPU-Overclocking/README.md

 8. Once satisfied with your overclock settings, save the profile in MSI Afterburner for future use.
    ![Profile Saving](https://example.com/profile-saving.jpg) <!-- Replace with an image of saving settings -->

+### Step 9: Benchmarking your GPU with your new overclock settings
+9. You can benchmark your GPU by going into the benchmarking mode in any video game setting, or you can install the benchmarking software that I mentioned in the material that is needed for this tutorial section above.

 ## Conclusion
 Congratulations!
 You have successfully overclocked your GPU.
 You should now notice improved performance in gaming and graphics applications.
-To ensure your GPU functions correctly, regularly monitor temperatures and system stability.
+To ensure your GPU functions correctly, regularly check the temperature of your GPU and make sure it does not exceed 85°C.

 ### Troubleshooting Tips:
-- If your system crashes or exhibits artifacts, reduce the overclock settings.
+- If your system crashes, then you should reduce the overclock settings.
-- If temperatures exceed 80°C, consider improving cooling solutions or reverting to default settings.
+- If temperatures of the GPU exceed 85°C, you should consider improving cooling solutions or reverting to default settings.

-By following these steps, you're on your way to maximizing your GPU's potential.
+By following these steps, you should able to maximize your GPU's performance.
 If you encounter any issues or need further assistance, feel free to reach out to the gaming community online.

----

-## Audience Considerations
-This instructional guide is aimed at computer science students and gaming enthusiasts interested in optimizing their hardware performance.
-It is presented in a clear, easy-to-understand format suitable for a YouTube video tutorial.
-The visuals provided will support the written instructions, ensuring clarity for all skill levels.

----

-Feel free to replace the placeholder image links with actual images that you have or create.
-Adjust any sections as needed, and let me know if you need further assistance!